ashish-cisco/test-repo/README.md

 ## Setup

-To run the app with your own `WebexConnect` app configuration, follow the steps below.
+To run the app with your own `Webex Connect` app configuration, follow the steps below.

 ### 1. Configure the SDK

-- **Add the** [`IMIconnectConfig.properties`](https://developers.webexconnect.io/docs/android-modularization-sdk-quick-start-guide#c-add-imiconnectconfigproperties-file) **file** to the project at this path: `app/assets/IMIconnectConfig.properties`
+- **Download the** [`IMIconnectConfig.properties`](https://developers.webexconnect.io/docs/android-modularization-sdk-quick-start-guide#c-add-imiconnectconfigproperties-file) **file** from the `Webex Connect` asset configuration page and place within your application asset directory.

 ### 2. Set Up Firebase